COMPAS-Surrogate/acquisition_plotting/README.md

 # Acquisition Plotting

-Some plotting utils annd KL divergence calculation for final posteriors
+Some plotting utils and KL divergence calculation for final posteriors.